 - Click Add Date.

 - Select a specific date from the calendar to exclude repos older or younger than the date.

-- Apply the date exclusion rule to a specific group within your integration.
+- Optionally apply the date exclusion rule to a specific group within your integration.

 - Click Save.

 - Click Yes if you would like to proceed.

 Toggle on Exclude archived repos to exclude all archived repos of the selected integration from importing.

 Note: This exclusion rule is only available for GitHub and GitLab integrations.